|

 he pointed to his own chest.
 Drizzt, he said.
 Drizzt.

-The creature was hugeat least twice the height of a manwith
+least twice the height of a manwith a vultures head

-a vultures head and massive forearms ending in long, hooked
+and massive forearms ending in long, hooked pincers.
+Wilawen crouched

-pincers.
-Wilawen crouched, ducking in terror as the thing staggered
+down, ducking in terror as the thing staggered back and forth

-back and forth across the rocky floor, flailing its armsdeadly
+across the rocky floor, flailing its armsdeadly pincers

-pincers clackingin an attempt shake off Guenhwyvar, who
+clackingin an attempt shake off Guenhwyvar, who was hanging

-was hanging from the upper rim of its crab-like shell, snarling
+from the upper rim of its crab-like shell, snarling and snapping.

-its head and strange under-body were protected by a natural bony
+strange under-body were protected by a natural bony armour, the

-armour, the plates shifted as it moved, occasionally leaving patches
+plates shifted as it moved, occasionally leaving patches of its

 She shuddered.